curl/everything-curl/libcurl-drive-multi-socket.md

 The application is in control and will wait for socket activity.
 But even without socket activity there will be things libcurl needs to do.
-Timeout things, call the progress callback, start over a retry or fail a transfer that takes too long etc. To make that work, the application must also make sure to handle a single-shot timeout that libcurl sets.
+Timeout things, calling the progress callback, starting over a retry or failing a transfer that takes too long, etc. To make that work, the application must also make sure to handle a single-shot timeout that libcurl sets.

 libcurl sets the timeout with the timer_callback